Tenant Improvement Allowance: A Crash Course Guide

 What Are Some Good Examples of the Types of Tenant Improvement Incentives and Costs?

-There are several types of tenant improvement costs a commercial property owner can incur in order to secure a lease agreement, including those related to interior improvements, mechanical system improvements, exterior improvements, and landscaping.
+There are several types of tenant improvement costs a commercial property owner can incur to secure a lease agreement, including those related to interior improvements, mechanical system improvements, exterior improvements, and landscaping.
 All can be part of lease negotiation.
-However, let’s take a closer look at a couple of these that are more standard incentives vs. those that might be more typically reserved for large or full building tenants.
+However, let’s take a closer look at a couple of these that are more standard incentives vs. those that might be more typically reserved for large or full-building tenants.

 Turnkey Build-Outs or Improvements

-This is where a tenant presents the modifications they would like to a particular interior space, and the landlord agrees to perform the work and deliver a "turnkey" space to the agreed-upon modifications within a set period of time.
-As a plus, the landlord has the ability to control all of the work using their preferred partners to deliver a turnkey buildout that meets the tenant's requirements.
-This allows for full control over the construction process and also gives the opportunity for the landlord to capture savings if actual construction costs are under budget or if the value of the projected Build-Out costs are less than what you might offer in an Allowance.
+This is where a tenant presents the modifications they would like to a particular interior space, and the landlord agrees to perform the work and deliver a "turnkey" space to the agreed-upon modifications within a set period.
+As a plus, the landlord can control all of the work using their preferred partners to deliver a turnkey buildout that meets the tenant's requirements.
+This allows for full control over the construction process and also allows the landlord to capture savings if actual construction costs are under budget or if the value of the projected Build-Out costs is less than what you might offer in an Allowance.

 Build-Out Allowances